 When trying to find a lawyer to take your case, feel free to shop around.
 Ask the lawyer how much it will cost.
 You should be able to get some free estimates.

 Contingency fee arrangements

 Some lawyers may agree to take a percentage of any amount you receive from the estate as a result of a successful challenge.
 This is called a contingency fee arrangement.
 With this type of arrangement, a lawyer will only charge you legal fees if you win the case.
 Many lawyers will still require you to pay certain expenses called disbursements even if you’re not successful.
-See the Law Society of BC’s page for more on lawyer fee arrangements and other types of costs you may be asked to pay.
+The Law Society of BC has more on these types of fee arrangements.

 Even if you have a strong case, there are no guarantees.
 Think about the risks and consequences of making a claim.

 What’s your financial situation?
 Can you afford to lose?
 Lawsuits can be expensive.
 Even if you win, your legal costs typically won’t be covered by the estate.
 So you’ll have to pay for your own lawyer.
 If you’re unsuccessful, the court may tell you to pay all or some of the successful party’s legal costs.

 If you’re successful, will it destroy your family relationships?
 Inheritance is a subject that’s charged with emotion.
 Your lawsuit will likely name other family members as defendants.
 Not surprisingly, these kinds of disputes can sour relationships with siblings, surviving parents, step-parents, and other family members.